- About Us

+About Us

 - Online Services

-The Credit Law section of the Compliance Department is responsible for compiling and publishing the Credit Law Delinquent List, as required by Section 102.32 of the Alcoholic Beverage Code and Chapter 45.121 of the TABC Rules.
+The Credit Law section of the Audit and Investigations Division is responsible for compiling and publishing the Credit Law Delinquent List, as required by Section 102.32 of the Alcoholic Beverage Code and Chapter 45.121 of the TABC Rules.
 "Credit Law" applies to the terms under which liquor (distilled spirits, wine, & malt liquor, but not beer) is sold from a wholesaler to a retailer.
 Authorized upper tier members may include wholesalers, wineries, breweries that hold self-distribution permits (DA), qualified brewpubs, and package stores that hold local distributors permits (LP).
 For purposes of credit law, wineries are considered retailers when purchasing wine under credit terms from wholesalers.

 (a) In this section: